Ski in Sydney?

 It is also usually far easier to get to the snow from your accommodation than it is in New Zealand.
 There are fewer hairpin bends to navigate and less time getting up and down the mountain each day.

 Australian resorts have excellent facilities for children including on-snow childcare.
-For children, there are great schools offering flexible lessons tailored for your child’s enjoyment.
+There are great ski schools offering flexible lessons tailored for your child’s enjoyment.

 Perhaps the biggest advert for Australia is clear for all to see.
 The sunshine.
 It doesn’t get much better than skiing in the sunshine and Australia provides plenty of it.
 Overseas resorts can often be overcast with less than pleasant conditions.
 NSW resorts enjoy the same blue sky that Australia is famous for giving you much better odds of perfect conditions.
 Just don’t tell anyone who scoffs at skiing in Oz.
 Just smile and keep it to yourself.